casper-network/docs/source/docs/casper/workflow/staking.md

 ### 3.2 Creating a New Account {#32-creating-a-new-account}

-If you are using the CasperLabs Signer for the first time, follow these steps to create an account and **download the account's secret key**:
+If you are using the Casper Signer for the first time, follow these steps to create an account and **download the account's secret key**:

 1. Click **CREATE ACCOUNT** in the Signer.
 2. Give your account a name.
 In this tutorial, we will use the name _My-CSPR_.